Federal vs. Provincial Incorporation: What’s the Difference?

 A Federal incorporation offers greater protections, but this is offset by increased requirements.
 Extra costs may be associated with each of the filings, such as the annual filings.

-The current cost for federal incorporation filing is $200 online.
+The current cost to incorporate Federally, through Opstart, is $299+HST.
 If you file in person, by mail, or by fax, the registration is $250.
-Each Province has a different process and various costs associated with registration.
+Additionally costs may also be required for each province you intend to operate in.

 Other Differences Between A Federal & Provincial Incorporation